0xSpaceShard/starknet-devnet/website/docs/dump-load-restart.md

 curl -X POST http://<HOST>:<PORT>/load -d '{ "path": <PATH> }' -H "Content-Type: application/json"
 ```

 Currently, dumping produces a list of received transactions that is stored on disk.
 Conversely, loading is implemented as the re-execution of transactions from a dump.
 This means that timestamps of `StarknetBlock` will be different on each load.

-## Loading disclaimer
+### Loading disclaimer

 Dumping and loading are not guaranteed to work across versions.
 I.e. if you dumped one version of Devnet, do not expect it to be loadable with a different version.

 If you dumped a Devnet utilizing one class for account predeployment (e.g. `--account-class cairo0`), you should use the same option when loading.
 The same applies for dumping a Devnet in `--blocks-on-demand` mode.

+## Restarting

+Devnet can be restarted by making a `POST /restart` request (no body required).
+All of the deployed contracts (including predeployed), blocks and storage updates will be restarted to the original state, without the transactions and requests that may have been loaded from a dump file on startup.

+If you're using [**the Hardhat plugin**](https://github.com/0xSpaceShard/starknet-hardhat-plugin#restart), restart with `starknet.devnet.restart()`.